JPII Outdoor Lab inspires youth to an authentic relationship with Christ, themselves, others, and Creation

 - Currently serving 22 schools in the Archdioceses of Denver and Colorado Springs.

-- The only program to blend faith and science in such a harmonious and academic way!
+- The only program to blend faith and science in such a harmonious and educational way!

 Julie brings over 20 years’ experience as a high school teacher, leader, and coach to the JPII Outdoor Lab.
 She also has experience with program and curriculum development, implementation, presentation, and administration.
 Julie has a passion for Catholicism and for leading young people closer to Jesus Christ through His church and the outdoors.
 She has a desire to help Catholics understand the truth and beauty of their faith.
 Her love of the great outdoors stems from her countless hours of triathlon training and love of sports.